acidtone/wbdv-winter-2020/materials/dsgn270/social-media/chapters/ch01/README.md

-# Social Media Chapter 1: Content, Addiction and Mass Collaboration
+# Social Media: Content, Addiction and Mass Collaboration
 ## Terminology
 - Community of practice: a group of people who share a craft or a profession.
 - Social capital: the effective functioning of social groups through